 Dishonesty as a slippery slope by Dan Ariely — question for you — if people were treated with respect and dignity at the offices Dan talks about, do you think that they’d wait until 9:01pm to order food and leave the office or is that behavior a reaction to the way they’re treated?
 If they were treated with respect, would they do that or is a compensation for feeling badly and wanting to “get even”?
 On another point in the video with the woman with cancer, what is she assuming (about herself, her children, honesty, their emotions, her emotions, etc) when she wonders if she should tell her children at once or slowly?
 If she assumed that honesty was more important and that, as a family, they could handle the news, what might she conclude?

 UC Berkeley’s Dacher Keltner’s research highlights an HCL form of power – earning it from others who willingly give it to you; becoming a leader people want to follow.
 It also invites a new definition of success that creates more upside than downside.
 Contrast this to the second perspective below by Stanford’s Jeffrey Pfeffer:

 Stanford’s Jeffrey Pfeffer reminds us how to succeed in today’s outgoing LIM model.
 While his advice comes from a caring heart and advice that’s useful useful in today’s organizational world, it reinforces the existing system that brings more downside than upside:

-Burnout is a serious issue that has surface within the organizational context and fantasy of “having it all.”
-Researchers have started to study the topic and have come up with some interesting delineation.
+Burnout is a new topic that’s surfaced within today’s organizational context and the goal of “having it all.”
+Researchers have started to study it as a serious health issue and have come up with some interesting delineations.
 Here are a couple of videos that can help you learn about burnout and how to come back to balance from it: